Three guiding principles of isopublic

-John Locke proposed equal freedom as a logical conclusion of natural law and the Christian belief that all are equal in the eyes of God.
-Not only did Locke denounce divine right of kings as unchristian, but it seems voting as unchristian too (below in bold).
+John Locke proposed equal freedom as a logical conclusion of natural law, i.e. God’s law, and the Christian belief that all are equal in the eyes of God.
+Not only did Locke denounce divine right of kings as unchristian, but it seems voting as unchristian too (right in bold).
 Thus, the concept known as “consent of the governed” (written by Thomas Jefferson, a deist, in the Declaration) is unchristian because being governed means to be ruled.

 ~ Christian morality ~

-Herbert Spencer proposed equal freedom as the means to producing the greatest happiness–what he rather offhandedly called “rational utilitarianism,” which is evolutionary utilitarianism by another name.
+Herbert Spencer proposed equal freedom as the means to producing the greatest happiness–what he rather offhandedly called “rational utilitarianism.”

 Societal prisoner’s dilemma and preventing the “race to the bottom”

-The prisoner’s dilemma is a classic example of game theory demonstrating mathematically that cooperation provides the best overall outcome in social exchanges, i.e. a positive-sum outcome with all participants being better off (see graphic below left).
-Yet, if individuals act in their own rational self-interest, they can maximize their gain by cheating.
+The prisoner’s dilemma is a classic problem of game theory demonstrating logically that cooperation provides the best overall outcome in social exchanges, i.e. a positive-sum outcome with all participants being better off (see graphic below left).
+Yet, if individuals act purely in their own self-interest, they can maximize their gain by cheating.
 By cheating the other person, they get the maximum benefit by gaining actual value without giving up any themselves.

-The cheating strategy, however, only works if the other party doesn’t cheat–the classic con.
-But the prisoner’s dilemma shows that if both parties cheat, they’re both worse off than if they’d cooperated and exchanged in good-faith.
+The cheating strategy, however, only works if the other party doesn’t cheat, i.e. the classic con.
+The prisoner’s dilemma shows that if both parties cheat, they’re both worse off than if they’d cooperated and exchanged in good-faith.

 If participants can cheat with impunity, thus maximizing their gain at the expense of others, they’re motivated to do so and, with success, motivate others to cheat too.
-Thus, when cheating is a successful strategy in society, either by the absence or ineffective countermeasures, all are forced to either cheat or exit and society overall suffers, thus, the race to the bottom occurs.
+Thus, when cheating is a successful strategy in society, either by absent or ineffective countermeasures, i.e. a corrupt system of justice, all are forced to either cheat or exit and society overall suffers and the race to the bottom manifests.

 In the societal prisoner’s dilemma, the different transactions indicate a win-win outcome (top-left), win-lose (top-right and bottom-left), and the lose-lose (bottom-right).
-With the win-win (i.e. positive-sum) outcome, both parties get what they want, i.e. the each give to get what each considers of equal value.
-With the win-lose outcomes, the winner gains without giving up equal value and the loser loses what they had and what they expected to get.
+With the win-win (i.e. positive-sum) outcome, both parties get what they want, i.e. each get what the other considers equal value.
+With the win-lose outcome, the winner gains without giving up equal value and the loser loses what they had and what they expected to get.
 With the lose-lose outcome, not only do both get nothing but, if unchecked, leads to retribution, e.g. gang wars, mob hits, i.e. tit-for-tat violence.

-The only way to solve the societal prisoner’s dilemma is to enact proper laws and enforce them.
-The laws must punish cheaters and the State effectively and consistently prosecute those laws.
-In plutocracy (as is the United States and every other “democracy” so-called of the West), the rich and their paid-for politicians are also cheaters, i.e. official cheaters.
+The only way to solve the societal prisoner’s dilemma is to enact proper laws and enforce them with an effective system of justice.
+The laws must punish cheaters and the state effectively and consistently prosecute those laws.
+In plutocracy (as is the United States and every other “democracy” so-called of the West), the rich and their paid-for politicians are cheaters.
 They cheat the People with impunity causing harm to everyone else, i.e. a societal zero-sum outcome.